AntonioBerna/todo-app/README.md

 psql postgres
 ```

-which will allow us to access the default database called `postgresql`.
+which will allow us to access the default database called `postgres`.

 > **NOTE:** Use the `\q` command to exit the `postgres` database.